weakish/docs-en/views/realtime-guide-intermediate.md

 await conversation.UpdateAsync(oldMessage, newMessage);
 ```

-If the modification succeed, other members in the conversation will receive a `MESSAGE_UPDATE` event:
+If the modification succeeded, other members in the conversation will receive a `MESSAGE_UPDATE` event:

 ```js
 var { Event } = require('leancloud-realtime');